GraphicsProgramming/gl-validation-layer/README.md

 `gl_layer_callback()` must be called after every OpenGL call you make.
 If you are using the debug version of `GLAD`, this is as easy as calling `glad_set_post_callback(&gl_layer_callback)`.

-// TODO: Explanation on how to use this together with gl_debug_output in glad (as that also uses the post callback).

 On exit, call `gl_layer_terminate()` to free resources.

 ### Diagnostics